Learning distinct features helps, provably: Abstract

 \section{Abstract}

 We study the diversity of the features learned by a two-layer neural network trained with the least squares loss.
 We measure the diversity by the average $L_2$-distance between the hidden-layer features and theoretically investigate how learning non-redundant distinct features affects the performance of the network.
 To do so, we derive novel generalization bounds depending on feature diversity based on Rademacher complexity for such networks.
-Our analysis proves that more distinct features at the network's hidden units within the intermediate layer lead to better generalization.
-We also show how to extend our results to deeper networks and different losses.
+Our analysis proves that more distinct features at the network's units within the hidden layer lead to better generalization.
+We also show how to extend our results to deeper networks and different losses. \keywords{neural networks \and generalization \and feature diversity}